 Bridget does not produce the Omerta each year, but when she does it is a secret blend and features some of her best wine (very limited production).
 She recalls releasing one vintage before the crescendo of the anti-Merlot movement had peaked based on the movie Sideways.
 But she never called it Merlot and she had no trouble selling the wine.

 Her wine making focuses on age before release – both in barrel, with her red wines often seeing 28 to 31 months in French oak (the majority of which is new) and then up to 2 years in bottle.
-Over the years we have noticed select premium producers conducting barrel fermentation but in general, this is not common because it is such a labor intensive and expensive process.
-Barrel fermentation in part is related to tannin management – a high quantity of tannins are extracted but are fairly soft and approachable in their youth – but also gives the wine an age-worthy backbone.
+Over the years we have noticed a limited number of premium producers conducting barrel fermentation but in general, this is not common because it is such a labor intensive and expensive process.
+Barrel fermentation in part is related to tannin management; a high quantity of tannins are extracted but are fairly soft and approachable in their youth – but also gives the wine an age-worthy backbone.

 Select Wines